How do I set a collision bearing?Hold your iPhone in landscape mode and look at the ship you want to track.

 Yes, press the camera button on the top left of the screen.
 This will save a picture of the current view to the iPhone camera roll including all bearing lines, time and gps values but without the button icons.

-The last picture you took is available directly in the app to share via email or twitter.
+The last picture you took is available directly in the app to share via email, whatsapp or twitter etc.

 How do I turn the time or gps information on and off?